jmfederico/piwik-docker/README.md

 ## Backing up the Database?

-  If your Piwik data is mission-critical, you should backup the database.
+  If your Matomo data is mission-critical, you should backup the database.
 To do so deploy your containers with the following commands:

   ```